PNG may impose restrictions due to COVID-19, including lockdowns, at short notice. Follow the advice of local authorities.

-- the current travel restrictions are subject to change.
-Please check the Department of Home Affairs website regularly: https://covid19.homeaffairs.gov.au/travel-restrictions#f
+The current Australian travel restrictions are subject to change.
+Please check the Department of Home Affairs’ website regularly: https://covid19.homeaffairs.gov.au/

-The situation is changing constantly and new restrictions are being imposed regularly to contain the spread of COVID-19 globally.
-We strongly encourage you to read and subscribe to smartraveller.gov.au and follow local the AHC on our social media accounts for the most up-to-date information on changing circumstances.
+The situation is changing constantly and restrictions are altered regularly to contain the spread of COVID-19 globally.
+We strongly encourage you to read and subscribe to smartraveller.gov.au and follow the AHC on our social media accounts for the most up-to-date information.

-Please note that all current travel restrictions for entry to Australia remain in place, these include:
+Travel restrictions for entry to Australia remain in place, including:

 - Only Australian citizens, residents and immediate family members can travel to Australia.